Updated June 28, 2020.

 - If you need additional insurance for your Center (for example, state workers’ compensation or a surety bond), you may have additional costs.
 A surety bond may range from $100 to $500 per year, depending on the state.
 Workers’ compensation coverage may range from $450 to $1,000 and may be more depending on the number of employees and your state requirements.

-- These figures include the estimated cost of interior alterations and improvements.
+- These figures include the estimated cost of interior alterations and improvements to a location in vanilla shell condition.
 9Round recommends that you find a location that needs minimal leasehold improvements or fixtures.
 You may choose to invest in leasehold improvements, but 9Round does not recommend it.

 - Includes the cost of paint, paneling, mirrors, lighting, and entry and bathroom tile.
 These estimates do not include the cost of purchasing real property, as 9Round does not expect that you will buy real property.